Q: What is a Snow Emergency?

 and click on “E-Subscription” on the right side of the homepage to manage your account.

 Q: Is there someone I can talk to find out what the parking rules are for my street?

-Yes, please contact the city’s Street and Bridge Maintenance Division at (651) 266-9700.
+Yes, please contact the city’s Street Maintenance Division at (651) 266-9700.
 We urge residents to find out where to park before any snow starts falling.
 This will help you understand the rules fully and help residents make decisions once the snow has fallen.

 Q: Why are there two phases to a Snow Emergency?